craftcms/legacy-docs/extend/element-types.md

 These can be called anywhere in the template, and the field handle should match your frontend input(s).

-To verify that your field is utilizing delta saving, inspect the `$_POST` data when saving an element.
+To verify that your field is utilizing delta saving, inspect the `$_POST` data when saving edits in the control panel.
 Your field should only appear in the `fields` array if changes were made.

 If you do not implement delta saving for your field, its entire contents will be saved along with its parent Element.